hoanganh1999/CourseWork2021-SecondTerm/README.md

 ## 24/3/2021
 Today I was still working on my Moving Platform/Elevator package.
 I encoutered another problem where the player didn't stay on the moving platform when it moved.
 This was because if the second collider of the moving platform wasn't set to is Trigger and I didn't reference the player corretly because I said "if (coll.tag == "Object")" instead of "if (coll.tag == "Player")".
-I fixed the problem by setting the collider to is Trigger and corrected the code in both OnTriggerEnter and OntriggerExit.
+I fixed the problem by setting the collider on my moving platform object to is Trigger and corrected the code in both OnTriggerEnter and OntriggerExit functions.
+I have learnt that tagging is very important in coding.

+Corrected code:

     void OnTriggerEnter(Collider coll)
     {
         if (coll.tag == "Player")
         {
-            platformPanel.SetActive(true);

             coll.transform.parent = gameObject.transform;
             hasRider = true;
         }